ckormanyos/real-time-cpp/examples/readme.md

 Example ![chapter10_08](./chapter10_08) External SPI RAM and Computing 10,001 Digits of Pi.\
 This advanced example extends available RAM via SPI SRAM chips and uses a Pi Spigot algorithm to compute 10,001 digits of the mathematical constant Pi, showing fascinating memory management iterators, containers and algorithms along the way.
+This example depicts algorithmic complexity running in a real-world system and includes a detailed description of algorithmic complexity in the corresponding book section.

 Example ![chapter10_08a](./chapter10_08a) Parallel SRAM and Computing 100,001 Digits of Pi.\
 This advanced example extends RAM even further with a 2MByte parallel SRAM brick to calculate 100,001 digits of the mathematical constant Pi.